will-wow/typed-htmx-go/README.md

 ### Fully tested

 Every attribute function should have a test to make sure it's printing valid HTMX.
+And every function and option should include an example test, to make it easy to see usage in the godocs.
 These are also a good opportunity to try out the API and make sure it's ergonomic in practice.

+## Notable attributes

+Most of the attributes in HTMX are pretty straightforward to use - you just pass in CSS selector that the attribute should apply to, or nothing at all.
+A few are more complicated though, and are listed here:

+### Config

+TODO

+### On

+TODO

+### Swap

+TODO

+### Trigger

+TODO

 ## Install